 If your claim takes a long time to process, you will not be limited to benefits from the approval date going forward.
 You are eligible to receive past due benefits, or “backpay,” for the time during your application and appeal period, which is payable in a lump-sum payment.

-If you win your claim for Title II disability insurance benefits, then you are eligible for federal Medicare benefits.
+If you win your claim for Title II disability insurance benefits, then you are eligible for federal Medicare benefits, which may pay some of your medical bills.
 The one caveat is that there is a long waiting period before these benefits are payable.
 In short, Medicare benefits begin two years and five months after the disability onset date in disability insurance claims.

 Note: This does not necessarily mean that Medicare benefits are available two years after you are approved for SSDI or two years after the payments finally begin.
 Instead, you will receive Medicare benefits two years after your eligibility for SSDI benefits has been established (in other words, two years after your date of entitlement).
 Remember, your date of entitlement is your disability onset date plus the five month waiting period.